General alternative measures program for adults

 - the offender is willing to cooperate with respect to the alternative measures.

-Various criminal offences are included in the Program, and a complete list of the offences concerned is available for viewing.
+Various criminal offences are included in the Program.

 To determine if an offender is eligible for the Program, the criminal and penal prosecuting attorney looks at various other factors, including: